 Audrey L. Taylor (1917-2012) was a long-time resident of Shelby County.
 Her family is now the owner of Wildwood Farms in Germantown.
 She was a member and President of the Board of Directors of the Crippled Children's Hospital, and a member of the Junior League of Memphis and the Little Garden Club.
 Tennessee Shakespeare Company's fifth season is dedicated to Audrey for her great friendship, unswerving loyalty, and heart-felt generosity.

 George Walters (Past President) is a long-time and influential community volunteer in Germantown and Shelby County.
 He is a past Chairman of the Germantown Performing Arts Center and past President of the Germantown Community Theatre.
 In addition to serving on numerous Boards and commissions, Mr. Walters is a Co-Founder and the current President of Germantown Community Television (GHS-TV), and the President of the popular Germantown Festival.

 Shakespeare was a PLAYwright, he wrote PLAYS for PLAYers to perform in PLAYhouses!
 TSC encourages your students to experience Shakespeare as the Elizabethans did: with dancing, fighting, music, collaboration, and wordPLAY!

-One TSC Teaching Artist will move Shakespeare's stories and language off the page and into the hearts, bodies, voices, and imaginations of your students.
+TSC Teaching Artists move Shakespeare's stories and language off the page and into the hearts, bodies, voices, and imaginations of your students.
 Watch students transform from quietly reading Shakespeare's stories at their desks to actively speaking and physically playing them on their feet.
 Allow your students to discover why Shakespeare needs to be PLAYed.

-The cost of one 45-60 minute playshop with a TSC teaching artist is $125.00 for a maximum capacity of 30 students.
+The cost of one 50-minute playshop with a TSC teaching artist is $150.00 for a maximum capacity of 30 students.